 - Grades: 3–5, 6–8

-- I use the following professional resource when teaching test-taking strategies.
-Super Strategies for Succeeding on the Standardized Tests: Reading/Language Arts
+- When teaching test-taking strategies, I use Sara Davis Powell's Super Strategies for Succeeding on the Standardized Tests: Reading/Language Arts

 Each strategy described below is intended to be used as a suggestion for independent practice.
-I suggest that you provide multiple practice opportunities throughout the year, prior to test date, so that your students will use the strategies on this and other formal assessments.
+I suggest that you provide multiple practice opportunities throughout the year, prior to the test date, so that your students will use the strategies on this and other formal assessments.
 You may duplicate any one of the suggested practice assessments in the professional book listed above or use your own.
-See my booklist for other suggestions.

 - Always read directions carefully.
 Some tests ask for synonyms and some ask for antonyms.

-Teach your students a variety of "think-alouds" to model how to recognize context clues.
-Share out loud an effective thought process to use when reading the entire sentence/paragraph, reviewing word choices, and making a final selection on the test.
+- Teach your students a variety of "think-alouds" to model how to recognize context clues.
+Share out-loud an effective thought process to use when reading the entire sentence or paragraph, reviewing word choices, and making a final selection on the test.

-Eliminate the obviously wrong choices by crossing them out with your pencil.
-Then choose from words that remain.
+- Eliminate the obviously wrong choices by crossing them out with your pencil.
+Then choose from the words that remain.

 - Remember that reading comprehension involves a wide range of skills.
 Most tested skills include: